 Ashutosh V. Kotwal

 Prof. Ashutosh Kotwal's research focuses on the physics of fundamental particles and forces at high energies.
 The discovery of the Higgs boson has answered the 50-year old puzzle of how fundamental particles acquire mass.
-The theory of gauge symmetry has been very successful in describing the known fundamental forces; however this theory is obviously incomplete because it requires all particles to be massless.
-Clearly we are missing a big piece of the puzzle.
-Prof. Kotwal is pursuing this question experimentally using two approaches - precision measurements of fundamental parameters, and direct searches for new particles and forces.
+However, the properties of the Higgs boson are not understood, and neither is the process by which the Higgs field condenses everywhere in space.
+Prof. Kotwal is pursuing these questions experimentally using two approaches - precision measurements of fundamental parameters, and direct searches for new particles and forces.

-Prof. Kotwal leads the effort to measure very precisely the mass of the W boson, which is sensitive to the quantum mechanical effects of new particles or forces.
-In particular it is directly connected to the mass of the Higgs boson, which is the quantum mechanical excitation of the Higgs differ from the current Standard Model theory, the mass of the W boson will also differ from its predicted value.
+Prof. Kotwal leads the worldwide effort to measure very precisely the mass of the W boson, which is sensitive to the quantum mechanical effects of new particles or forces.
+In particular it is directly connected to the properties of the Higgs boson.
+If the properties of the Higgs differ from the current Standard Model theory, the mass of the W boson will also differ from its predicted value.

-Prof. Kotwal and his post-doc Bodhitha Jayatilaka and collaborators have also published the most precise measurements of the top quark mass in the dilepton channel.
+Also on CDF, Prof. Kotwal and collaborators have published the most precise measurements of the top quark mass in the dilepton channel.
 His latest measurement used, for the first time in particle physics, neural network algorithms based on biological evolution.
 This method showed how to solve certain optimization problems based on ensemble properties.

 In addition to his experimental research, Prof. Kotwal has done theoretical work in the phenomenology of black holes in extra spatial dimensions.
 Extra spatial dimensions have been motivated by string theory and to explain why the gravitational force is so much weaker than the electromagnetic force at large distances.
 In this scenario it is possible for the gravitational force to be strong in the high energy regime of particle colliders, leading to the production of black holes.
 Prof. Kotwal has published a theoretical analysis of the production and decay of rotating black holes and their experimental signatures.
 Prof. Kotwal has also co-authored a paper on black hole relics.